webuimaker/wikiHugo/content/cloud+foundry+vs+docker/index.md

 ---
 # Homepage
-title: "Cloud Foundry vs Docker
+title: "Cloud Foundry vs Docker"
-"
 description: "There are different ways to package different applications to deploy and run them in the cloud.
 Developers can choose in-between Cloud Foundry and Docker.
 The two models have certain similarities but, there are also significant differences.
 This page gather resources about the differences between Cloud Foundry and Docker."
 titleDescription: "There are different ways to package different applications to deploy and run them in the cloud.
 Developers can choose in-between Cloud Foundry and Docker.
 The two models have certain similarities but, there are also significant differences.
 This page gather resources about the differences between Cloud Foundry and Docker."